Study Abroad TE

 I work with study abroad companies and universities to consult, design, and deliver a tailor-made course called Transformative Ethnography based on a sensorial-embodied-ethnographic methodology in the field of anthropology.

-Transformative Ethnography gives students the tools to immerse themselves deeply and critically into a French multicultural society according to their proclivities and needs.
+Transformative Ethnography gives students the tools to immerse themselves deeply and critically into a society according to their proclivities and interests.
 Students receive sensorial training in the field through a series of mini-field experiments.
-They learn to hone their senses in an open-air market, a public square, a café, in various and diverse neighborhoods.
+If they are in France, for example, they might learn to hone their senses in an open-air market, a public square, a café, or in various and diverse neighborhoods.
 They may experiment with cheese-making, bread-making, and other bodily techniques.
 They may taste foods and dance to music from various ethnic backgrounds.
 Through contemplation, journal-writing, and discussions in the classroom, students reflect on the experience of adapting to multicultural French society.
-In the end, students design their own creative ethnographic exposition that represents their impressions of the culture how they experienced it.
+In the end, students design their own creative ethnographic exposition that represents their impressions of the culture.
 The overlying questions ask: How does our own cultural background influence our perceptions?
-How do we re-make ourselves according to a new sensibility?
-The result is a transformative experience that guides students to critically reflect on the habitual patterns that make up the cultural being.
+How do we re-make ourselves according to a new cultural sensibility?
+And what kind of wisdom can be gleaned from such an experience?
+The result is a transformative experience that guides students to critically reflect on the habitual patterns of thought and behavior that make up the cultural being.